Project management statistics for 2023

 How valuable are PM certifications?

-We know this because no fewer than 72% of PMO leaders argue the importance of project management certification for the professional development of PMs.
+We know this because 72% of PMO leaders that took part in PMI’s Pulse of the Profession 2018 survey argued the importance of project management certification for the professional development of PMs.

-According to Wellingtone’s study, we can see that the PRINCE2 certification is the one most project managers have.
+According to Wellingtone’s study, the PRINCE2 certification is the one most project managers have.

 This might have something to do with the basic-level PRINCE2 test being a 60 question multiple-choice test with a national average pass rate of 97% in the UK.